 Worn by: People Nation (Chicago), Folk Nation (Chicago), The Bloods (L.A.), Hoover Criminals (L.A.), Puro Tango Blast (Houston)

-Reasoning: People Nation reps the Astros because of the team’s five-star pointed logo—a star symbolizing the gang.
+Reasoning: People Nation reps the Astros because of the team’s five-star pointed logo. a star symbolizing the gang.
 Rival Folk Nation (their main symbol is the Star of David, which has six points) also takes to the Astros’ logo because the star is broken, a dig at People Nation.
-Thankfully for these gangs, New Era makes different colorways of the hat—Folk Nation takes to the blue-hued iterations, eschewing any confusion over who’s who.
-The Hoover Criminals have adopted the retro version of the hat, which features a distinctive and Hoover-worthy ‘H’ in Old Western typeface.
-Puro Tango Blast naturally takes to the hat because of the hometown Houston affiliation, and the modern scarlet-colored Astros hat plays into the Bloods’ red colors.
+Thankfully for these gangs, New Era makes different colorways of the hat.
+Folk Nation takes to the blue-hued iterations, eschewing any confusion over who’s who.
+Specifically, the Hoover Criminals have adopted the retro version of the hat, which features a distinctive and Hoover-worthy ‘H’ in Old Western typeface.
+Puro Tango Blast naturally takes to the hat because of the hometown Houston affiliation.
+Notably, the modern scarlet-colored Astros hat plays into the Bloods’ red colors.

 Chicago Bulls